tari-project/rfcs/src/RFC-0171_MessageSerialisation.md

 bulk messaging.
 While Pieter usually offers sage advice, I'm going to argue against using custom serializers at this stage for the following reasons:

-* We're unlikely to improve hugely over MessagePack.
+* We're unlikely to improve hugely over existing serialization formats.
-* Since Serde does 95% of our work for us with MessagePack, there's a significant development overhead (and new bugs) involved with a hand-rolled solution.
+* Since Serde does 95% of our work for us, there's a significant development overhead (and new bugs) involved with a hand-rolled solution.
-* We'd have to write de/serializers for every language that wants Tari bindings; whereas every major language has a MessagePack implementation.
+* We'd have to write de/serializers for every language that wants Tari bindings; whereas every major language has a protobuf implementation.

-### Serialization in Tari
+### Tari message formats

-Deciding between these protocols is largely a matter of preference, since there isn't that much difference between them.
-Given that ZMQ is used in other places in the Tari network, MessagePack looks to be a good fit while offering a compact data structure and highly performant de/serialization.
-In Rust, in particular, there's first-class support for MessagePack in Serde.
+#### Wire message format

+The decision was taken to use [Protobuf](#protobufhttpscodegooglecompprotobuf) encoding for messages on the Tari peer-to-peer wire protocol, as it ticks these boxes:
+- it is possible to modify message schemas in future versions without breaking network communication with previous versions of node software,
+- de/encoding is compact and fast, and
+- it has great Rust support through the [prost] crate.

+#### Other serialization formats

 For human-readable formats, it makes little sense to deviate from JSON.
 For copy-paste semantics, the extra compression that Base64 offers over raw hex or Base58 makes it attractive.

+The standard binary representation used in databases (e.g. blockchain storage, wallets) will make use of `bincode`.
-Many Tari data types' binary representation will be the straightforward MessagePack version of each field in the related `struct`.
-In these cases, a straightforward `#[derive(Deserialize, Serialize)]` is all that is required to enable the data structure to be sent over the wire.
+In these cases, a straightforward `#[derive(Deserialize, Serialize)]` is all that is required to implement de/encoding for the data structure.

 However, other structures might need fine-tuning, or hand-written serialization procedures.
 To capture both use cases, it is proposed that a `MessageFormat` trait be defined: